Pennsylvania

 (1) Homeschool Statute

-“‘Home education program’ shall mean a program conducted, in compliance with this section, by the parent or guardian or such person having legal custody of the child or children.”
-See 24 P.S. § 13-1327.1(a).
+A home education program is a program conducted by the parent or guardian or such person having legal custody of the child or children, in compliance with the requirements of the statute.
+See 24 Pa.
+Stat. § 13-1327.1(a).

-Notification: The parent/supervisor (the parent or in charge of the instruction) must submit yearly affidavits to the local superintendent by no later than August 1st of each school year.
+The parent/supervisor (the parent or in charge of the instruction) must submit yearly affidavits to the local superintendent by no later than August 1st of each school year.
 The first year of homeschooling, the affidavit need only be submitted prior to beginning to homeschool.
-The affidavit must contain the name of the parent/supervisor; the name and age of each child; the address and telephone number, assurance that subjects will be taught in English; an “outline of proposed objectives by subject area”; immunization records; medical records; assurance that the home education program will comply with the law; and a certification signed by the parent/supervisor that “all adults living in the home and persons having legal custody of a child or children in a home education program have not been convicted of the criminal offenses enumerated in subsection (e) of section 111 within five years immediately preceding the date of the affidavit.”
-See 24 P.S. § 13-1327.1(b).
+The affidavit must contain the name of the parent/supervisor; the name and age of each child; the address and telephone number, assurance that subjects will be taught in English; an outline of proposed objectives by subject area; immunization records; medical records; assurance that the home education program will comply with the law; and a certification signed by the parent/supervisor that all adults living in the home and persons having legal custody of a child or children in a home education program have not been convicted of certain criminal within the last five years.
+See 24 Pa.
+Stat. § 13-1327.1(b).

-Subjects: What subjects must be covered depend on the student’s grade level.
+What subjects must be covered depend on the student’s grade level.
 At the elementary level: English, to include spelling, reading, and writing; arithmetic, science, geography, history of the United States and Pennsylvania; civics; safety education, including regular and continues instruction in the dangers and prevention of fires; health and physiology; physical education; music; and art.
 At the secondary level: English, to include language, literature, speech, and composition; science; geography; social studies, to include civics, world history, history of the United States and Pennsylvania; mathematics, to include general mathematics, algebra, and geometry; art; music; physical education; health; and safety education, including regular and continuous instruction in the dangers and prevention of fires.
 At the discretion of the parent/supervisor, subjects at the secondary level may include economics; biology; chemistry; foreign languages; trigonometry; or other age-appropriate courses.
-See 24 P.S. § 13-1327.1(c).
-In order to graduate from a home education program, the following courses are the minimum requirements: Four years of English; Three years of mathematics; Three years of science; Three years of social studies; Two years of arts and humanities.
-See 24 P.S. § 13-1327.1(d).
+See 24 Pa.
+Stat. § 13-1327.1(c).
+In order to graduate from a home education program, the following courses are the minimum requirements: four years of English; three years of mathematics; three years of science; three years of social studies; two years of arts and humanities.
+See 24 Pa.
+Stat. § 13-1327.1(d).

-Intervention: If the evaluator’s certification is not submitted by June 30th as required, the superintendent may send a letter to the supervisor (i.e. the parent) requesting that the certification be provided within 10 days.
-If at any time the superintendent has a reasonable belief that the appropriate education is not taking place, or that the homeschool is otherwise out of compliance, the superintendent may send a letter to the supervisor requesting that another portfolio evaluation be conducted, and that the evaluator’s certification be submitted within 30 days.
-See 24 P.S. § 13-1327.1(h, i, j).
+If the evaluator’s certification is not submitted by June 30th as required, the superintendent must send a letter to the supervisor (i.e. the parent) requesting that the certification be provided within 10 days.
+If the supervisor fails to meet that deadline, the superintendent must schedule a hearing.
+If the hearing examiner determines the education is not appropriate, the child must be enrolled in school, unless the parent appeals the decision.
+Further, if at any time the superintendent has a reasonable belief that the appropriate education is not taking place, or that the homeschool is otherwise out of compliance, the superintendent may send a letter to the supervisor requesting that an evaluation be conducted, and that the evaluator’s certification be submitted within 30 days.
+See 24 Pa.
+Stat. § 13-1327.1(h.1, i.1, j.1).
 If the required certification is not provided, a hearing shall take place before an impartial hearing examiner, which may result in the child being required to attend school.
-See 24 P.S. § 13-1327.1(k, l, m)
+See 24 Pa.
+Stat. § 13-1327.1(k, l, m)

 (2) Private Tutor

 “Regular daily instruction in the English language, for the time herein required, by a properly qualified private tutor, shall be considered as complying with the provisions of this section.”
-See 24 P.S. § 13-1327(a).
+See 24 Pa.
+Stat. § 13-1327(a).

-Qualifications: The private tutor must be “a person who is certified by the Commonwealth of Pennsylvania to teach in the public schools of Pennsylvania; who is teaching one or more children who are members of a single family; who provides the majority of the instruction to such child or children; and who is receiving a fee or other consideration for such instructional services.”
-“No person who would be disqualified from school employment by the provisions of subsection (e) of section 111 may be a private tutor, as provided for in this section.”
+The private tutor must be “a person who is certified by the Commonwealth of Pennsylvania to teach in the public schools of Pennsylvania; who is teaching one or more children who are members of a single family; who provides the majority of the instruction to such child or children; and who is receiving a fee or other consideration for such instructional services.”
+A person disqualified from teaching due to conviction of certain criminal acts may not be a private tutor.
+24 Pa.
+Stat.
+13-1327(a).

 Services Available to Homeschooled Students

-Extracurriculars: Yes.
-School districts are required by law to allow resident children enrolled in home education programs to participate in “any activity that is subject to the provisions of section 511” including clubs, athletics, and theatrical productions, provided the child meets the regular eligibility criteria or their equivalent; meets the tryout criteria or their equivalent; and complies with all policies, rules, and regulations or their equivalent.
-See 24 P.S. § 13-1327.1(f.1)
+Yes.
+School districts are required by law to allow resident children enrolled in home education programs to participate in activities such as clubs, athletics, school publications, and theatrical productions, provided the child meets the regular eligibility criteria or their equivalent; meets the tryout criteria or their equivalent; and complies with all policies, rules, and regulations or their equivalent.
+Beginning with the 2023-24 school year, school districts must permit homeschooled children in cocurricular activities that merge extracurricular activities with a required academic course, including band or orchestra.
+24 Pa.
+Stat. § 13-1327.1.

-Other: “The school district of residence shall, at the request of the supervisor, lend to the home education program copies of the school district’s planned courses, textbooks and other curriculum materials appropriate to the student’s age and grade level.”
-See 24 P.S. § 13-1327.1(f)
+“The school district of residence shall, at the request of the supervisor, lend to the home education program copies of the school district’s planned courses, textbooks and other curriculum materials appropriate to the student’s age and grade level.”
+See 24 Pa.
+Stat. § 13-1327.1(f).24 Pa.
+Stat. § 13-1327.1(f).

 Background: